High-Tech Companies Have Banished the Word Brand Strategy

 - Websites that deliver the value proposition, convert leads, articulate the story, differentiate, and help any prospective buyer or employee see why you matter

 So, while marketers are not asking for brand strategy in the way they used to, they are still asking for it.
-They are just asking for it in ways that address their most pressing business issues.
-They are asking for it in sprints, delivered in ways that are actionable.
+In many ways its easier because they are asking for it in ways that address their most pressing business issues.
+Demanding it in sprints, delivered in ways that are actionable.
 They need strategy and the tools to launch that strategy in market, but it is still brand strategy.

 It doesn’t matter what terminology is being used it.
 Whether it’s brand strategy or a small component of it, being a good partner is being able to adjust to the needs of prospects – meeting them where they are at, delivering what will impact their business.
 When they win, so do we.